-Aleph was designed for the course held by Leonardo Sonnoli at IUAV University of Venice.
-Its aim was to design a typographic installation site specific that conveys the mood of a piece of literature.
+Aleph was designed for the Type Design course held by Leonardo Sonnoli at IUAV University of Venice.
+The aim of the course was to design a typographic installation site specific that conveys the mood of a piece of literature.

 We worked on the story “The Aleph” by Jorge Luis Borges.

 The Aleph is a point in space that contains all other points.
 Anyone who gazes into it can see everything in the universe from every angle simultaneously, without distortion or confusion.

 We set our interpretation of “The Aleph” in the inner yard of Museo Fortuny, a Venetian-Gothic Palace that has unique oneiric atmospheres.

 Playing with the law of perspective, we focused on the dichotomy between chaos/order and contemporary/consequent.